imjoseangel/sandbox/docs/terminatingpod.md

 kubectl get pod/mypod -o yaml
 ```

 What’s happened is that the object was updated, not deleted.
-The *Pod* has been modified to include the deletion timestamp keeping it on `Terminating` state.
+The *Pod* has been modified to include the deletion timestamp keeping it in the `Terminating` state.

 ```yaml
   creationTimestamp: "2023-01-28T15:01:32Z"